Edgaras Ulanovas: Lithuanian junior national team

 Ulanovas represented Lithuania's junior national teams at the 2008 FIBA Europe Under-16 Championship, the 2010 FIBA Europe Under-18 Championship, the 2011 FIBA Under-19 World Cup, and the 2012 FIBA Europe Under-20 Championship, winning four gold medals.
 In the 2012 FIBA Europe Under-20 Championship, he was named to the All-Tournament Team.

 Lithuanian senior national team

 In 2015, Ulanovas was included into the senior Lithuanian national team's extended candidates list, by the team's head coach, Jonas Kazlauskas.
 However, he was not invited into the team's training camp later on.
 Still, he was invited into the national team's training camp the next year, and he immediately qualified into the Olympic roster.

 However, he was replaced on the roster by Vaidas Kariniauskas, just before the start of the tournament, due to injury.
 Following year, Ulanovas played with the team at the EuroBasket 2017, averaging 7.2 points.

 Personal life

-In 26 June 2021 Ulanovas bought 15% shares of basketball website "Basketnews.com" and became part-owner.
+On 26 June 2021 Ulanovas bought 15% shares of basketball website "Basketnews.com" and became part-owner.